-In our first scenario, you and your family are separated.
 In an emergency, you'll need a simple way to contact and meet one another if going home isn't possible.
 Decide, in advance, on a safe place to meet like a community centre or school.

 The phone can help too.
 Long distance calls may work better than local ones, so select a couple of out-of-town contacts who can help your family communicate and find each other.
 Let them know about your plan and how they can help.